eth-sri/eth-sri.github.io/_blogposts/synthid.md

 ***Summary:** Stealing-based spoofers of SynthID-Text, despite limited success rate, leave detectable clues.*

 {:.blogpost-caption}
-***Future Work:** Does the same conclusion hold for Distillation-based spoofing?
+***Future Work:** Does the same conclusion hold for distillation-based spoofing?
 Can we design more elaborate spoofing attacks that would circumvent current clue detector, or overcome this issue entirely?*

 ### 4. SynthID-Text is easy to scrub
 Finally, we study the ability of attackers to remove (_scrub_) the watermark from watermarked texts via paraphrasing.